lamps-lab/ETDMiner/etd_crf/README.md

 ## ETD_CRF:
 This is AutoMeta v1.0 and it includes the training files to train on scanned ETD dataset.
-To train on Born-digital ETD dataset, we can convert the ETD as an image.
+The dataset can be found in [data](ETDMiner/etd_crf) directory.
+Please note that to train on Born-digital ETD dataset, we can convert the ETD as an image.
 Then take it as an input to this tool for training.

 * You can train on your own ETD dataset:
   * To train your own ETD dataset, please follow the instructions below.